 The Hindi academic year program seeks to significantly increase students’ Hindi vocabulary and their ability to communicate with confidence.
 The program offers a combination of intensive in-class language instruction, extracurricular activities customary to Indian culture, and a host family experience.
-Outings and activities provide students with opportunities to communicate with the local community in different environments, and exposes students to the historical and cultural heritage of India, the diversity of its regions and peoples, as well as various components of modern-day Indian society.
+Outings and activities provide students with opportunities to communicate with the local community in different environments, and expose students to the historical and cultural heritage of India, the diversity of its regions and peoples, as well as various components of modern-day Indian society.
 Cultural activities may include yoga, dance, traditional music, and volunteer experiences in local schools.

 Program Location: India

 Accommodations: Host families or a combination of group housing and host family stays

 Why Hindi?
 Speaking Hindi helps connect you to India’s global influence.
 “India is also becoming a country of innovation and entrepreneurship.
 In 2016, there were 19,400 technology startups in India, with almost one-fourth launched in 2015 alone.”
 Read more.

 Good to know: Given the cultural diversity of India, Hindi academic year participants will likely have the opportunity to celebrate several holidays and festivals throughout the year.
 Participants may also have the opportunity to attend a traditional Indian wedding, which are known for their great size and celebratory traditional dance.

 Fun fact!
 Hindi is the 4th most widely-spoken language in the world!
 Today, Hindi is spoken in a number of countries outside of India, including Nepal, Fiji, Mauritius, Suriname, Trinidad & Tobago, and Guyana.